 Just Peace Governance

 The research program focuses on justice-related conflicts and the ways in which peace and justice can be achieved at the same time.
 It starts from the assumption that although peace and justice are equally important political values, they nevertheless compete with each other and come into conflict from time to time.
 Some argue that justice claims have to be restricted after civil war if peace is to be achieved through reconciliation; others maintain that peace can be breached in order to promote justice.
-We understand Just Peace Governance as a form of political action by means of which actors strive towards attaining sustainable peace by considering justice related issues and constructively managing justice conflicts.
+In context of the research program Just Peace Governance was understood as a form of political action by means of which actors strive towards attaining sustainable peace by considering justice related issues and constructively managing justice conflicts.